 bighead figurehead in a governing body that is in no real position of power, Simon seems to feel that has given him carte blanche to say what he wants.
 Because god knows, his tennis doesn’t.

-In an interview translated from the French Huffington Post, Simon feels that “equal prize money has no place in tennis,” and “that we provide a more attractive spectacle.”
+In a piece by Maimouna Barry translated from the French Huffington Post, Simon feels that “equal prize money has no place in tennis,” and “that we [the men] provide a more attractive spectacle.”

 “We often speak of equality in wages.
 I think this is not something that works in sport…I think today men’s tennis is ahead of women’s tennis…[In a] Grand Slam, men spend twice as much time on the courts than women.”